phiryll/phiryll.github.io/docs/concurrency.md

 * You may misinterpret the reply.
 * ...

-It may be the case that messengers send some kind of ack/nack without waiting for the recipient to answer (which may also fail to get delivered).
 Protocols like TCP and devices like ECC RAM are designed to handle some of these issues, so we don’t normally worry about getting a mangled message.
-Some message delivery systems also have the possibility of delivering duplicate messages.
+Some message delivery systems may deliver duplicate messages.

 Let’s say you send a command to Alice to “Do X and return an ack/nack”.
 If you don’t get a reply, you will have no idea whether or not X has actually been done.
-Similarly, after Alice sends a reply, she may have no idea whether or not you have acted on it.
-Even if you get an ack, it may be the case that X was undone by someone else after Alice sent the ack.
+Similarly, after Alice sends a reply, she may have no idea whether or not you received it.
+Even if you get an ack, X might have been undone by someone else after Alice sent the ack but before you received it.

 Because of the long delivery time, it's much more obvious that any information can be outdated by the time it is received.
-That’s also true of memory reads in a modern CPU, we just don’t think about it most of the time.
-You’ll find that protocols like Paxos still work in this human problem domain, because they were designed with exactly these kinds of limitations in mind.
+That’s also true of memory and database reads in a computer, we just don’t think about it most of the time.
+Protocols like Paxos still work in this human problem domain, because they were designed with exactly these kinds of limitations in mind.